And Now We Have a Post About Silly Names

 Regional CE Stores Picking Up Where Circuit City Left Off

-6-New-Store-HP Yesterday's WSJ had an article (subscription required) on how regional consumer electronics stores are thriving despite the economy.
+Yesterday's WSJ had an article (subscription required) on how regional consumer electronics stores are thriving despite the economy.
 The keys to success seem to be a) taking advantage of the demise of Circuit City, and b) the use of a trained, commissioned sales force.
 I can't help but point out that one big reason that Circuit City died was the move away from its own trained, commissioned sales force to lower paid, non-commissioned shift workers.
-Of course, Wal~Mart's spokesperson is quick to point out the flip side: many consumers are doing their research online and hate pushy commissioned retail salespeople.
+Of course, Wal~Mart's spokesperson is quick to point out the flip side: many consumers are doing their research online and hate pushy commissioned retail salespeople. …

 Regional CE Stores Picking Up Where Circuit City Left Off Read More